Causes of Parkinson's disease: Caffeine consumption

 Smokers and nonsmokers with different rates of caffeine consumption were monitored for their susceptibility to PD.
 The results indicate that higher coffee/caffeine intake is associated with a significantly lower incidence of PD and that this effect appeared to be independent of smoking.

+Dietary Factors

+Emerging research suggests that diet may influence the risk of developing Parkinson's.
+A 2023 study found that adherence to a Western dietary pattern—characterized by high consumption of red and processed meats, fried foods, high-fat dairy products, and refined grains—is associated with an increased risk of Parkinson's.
+Individuals with the highest adherence to this dietary pattern had significantly higher odds—approximately seven times—of developing the disease.
+Conversely, diets rich in fruits, vegetables, whole grains, and lean proteins have been associated with a reduced risk of Parkinson's, potentially offering protective benefits.
+Further research is needed to establish causality and better understand the mechanisms underlying these associations.

 Environmental-Genetic factors

 Polymorphism of CYP2D6 gene and pesticide exposure

 The CYP2D6 gene is primarily expressed in the liver and is responsible for the enzyme cytochrome P450 2D6.
 A study showed that those who had a mutation of this gene and were exposed to pesticides were twice as likely to develop Parkinson's Disease; those that had the mutation and were not exposed to pesticides were not found to be at an increased risk of developing PD; the pesticides only had a "modest effect" for those without the mutation of the gene.